gtech-mulearn/IEEE-LAUNCHPAD/profiles/amalmuhammed@mulearn.md

 #### Leadership and Influence:

   ##### Joint Volunteer Secretary at NSS Unit 304
   - As Joint Volunteer Secretary at NSS Unit 304, I led various initiatives, coordinating programs and providing guidance to volunteers.
 This involved not only  hosting events but also ensuring smooth execution through effective leadership.

   ##### Webmaster in the Executive Committee of IEEE SB MESCE

   - Being part of the execom provided opportunities to contribute to diverse programs organized by the SB, leveraging my leadership skills to make meaningful contributions.

-- explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.

 #### Networking: